 A disability determination letter is a document from the SSA that declares their decision about your disability status.
 It also indicates which appeal you can file.
 Four types of appeals must be filed within 60 days of rejection of the disability claim.

-A disability lawyer at a reputable law firm may be able to provide overall guidance and help you file an appeal if you were denied benefits.
-These professionals have the in-depth knowledge about which appeal is most likely to give a favorable outcome.
+A disability lawyer at a reputable law firm might be able to provide overall guidance and help you file an appeal if you were denied benefits.
+These professionals have in-depth knowledge about which appeal is most likely to give a favorable outcome.
 If you were denied or want to submit an initial application, don’t wait.
 Contact Berke Law today to schedule a consultation and get on the road to recovery from your IBS.